Terms of the award

-The Distinction will be awarded during the celebration of the XVIII Conference of the International Observatory on Participatory Democracy, which is to be held in Barcelona from 25th to 28th November 2018.
+The Distinction will be awarded during the celebration of the 19th Conference of the International Observatory on Participatory Democracy, which is to be held in Iztapalpa, City of Mexico, from 7th to 10th December 2019.

 The IOPD Award “Best Practice in Citizen Participation” will consist of the presentation of the Best Practice, within the framework of the Conference, by a representative of the award-winning institution, whose transport and accommodation costs will be paid.

 The winner will be notified of the Jury’s decision, which is final and indisputable, in October 2019.
 However, the town or city that has been awarded the Distinction may not make the result public prior to the official awarding thereof.

 The remaining participating towns and cities, along with the general public, will be informed of the results during the annual conference.